-While many in the US may not know much about Dominican culture off the top of their heads, the island has been contributing to global entertainment, sport, fashion and music for a long time.
+While many in the US may not know much about Dominican culture, the island has been contributing to global entertainment, sport, fashion and music for a long time.
 Latinx populations across the Caribbean and Central and South America have a varied genetic makeup because of the heavy integration of races and ethnicities throughout history, starting with the Spaniards’ colonization in 1492.
 However, ingrained racism and colorism has erased many Afro-Latinx people from history.
 Most Dominicans actually have European, African, and Indigenous ancestry, and our diversity makes our island vibrant.

 There are many Dominicans who have dominated and accomplished great things in their field, the list is endless.
 Below we’ve listed six role models who impacted different industries, making the Dominican community proud.

 “When I see Maria Montez on the screen, she is so beautiful I gasp.
 I look and I look.
 And I say ‘that gorgeous creature, she is the most beautiful girl I have ever seen…’ Then I look in a mirror, and that gorgeous thing — she is me.”

 Maria Montez made her mark at a time when Latinx communities were very under-represented in media (which they still are).
 She was known as the Queen of Technicolor in Hollywood’s Golden Age and a 1940s starlet.
 She was renowned for her beauty and became the Glamour Girl for Universal studios.
 Her sultry portrayal in “Arabian Nights” launched her into full stardom.
 However, tired of not being taken seriously as an actress and only cast as “exotic” and “hot-headed” roles, she broke from her studio and began to produce her own films and writing, starring in 26 films over the span of her career.